suelliott77/CSCE-313/README.md

 Course Overview
 CSCE 313 introduces fundamental concepts in operating systems, memory management, and computer systems architecture.
 The course focuses on the relationship between hardware and software, providing a comprehensive understanding of system-level programming, memory hierarchy, and resource management.

-This includes all of my code for Labs and Programming Assignments.
+This includes all of my code for Labs, Programming Assignments, and Homeworks.